li-darren/EzCollab/README.md

 [ezcollab.lidarren.me](https://ezcollab.lidarren.me "EzCollab")

-Stream your screen and work together to collaborate!
+EzCollab is a collaborative tool where you can share your screen with others and draw on what you see!